Jack Rife Beirnes: 1st tour - 118 Squadron

-Beirnes was promoted to Warrant Officer 2nd class on 1 December 1941 and transferred to 118 (fighter) Squadron at Dartmouth, Nova Scotia on 16 December 1941.
+Beirnes was promoted to warrant officer 2nd class on 1 December 1941 and transferred to 118 (fighter) Squadron at Dartmouth, Nova Scotia, on 16 December 1941.
 118 Squadron flew the Kittyhawk in defense of the east coast and approaches to Halifax.
 In January 1942, Jack received word that his brother Donald, a Flight Sergeant pilot in the RCAF, was lost on operations overseas.
 He was serving with a British squadron in the Mediterranean at the time.
 His 82 Squadron Bristol Blenheim disappeared while in transit between Malta and Egypt on 4 January.
-Beirnes was commissioned to the rank of Pilot Officer on 1 June 1942.
+Beirnes was commissioned to the rank of pilot officer on 1 June 1942.

 The squadron was ordered to Alaska in June 1942 to defend against the Japanese in the Aleutian Islands.
 118 Squadron Kittyhawks, along with 4 Lockheed Hudson transports carrying support personnel left Dartmouth on 6 June 1942 for an epic 4,000-mile flight to Annette Island, Alaska.
 The squadron arrived on station on the 25th and began armed coastal patrols.
 Beirnes was married to Gwendolyn (née Firth), 27, of Edmonton and together they had a son, Donald Gordon Beirnes, born on August 5, 1944.
 Jack and Gwendolyn were married in Edmonton on September 12, 1942.
 His experience and leadership were again recognised on 12 October when he was promoted to Flying officer.
 The squadron moved to Sea Island, British Columbia on 20 August 1943 and would remain there until ordered overseas.
 Beirnes was promoted to Flight lieutenant on 1 October 1943 and made a flight commander.
 118 Squadron received orders for overseas and left Sea Island.
 Leaving their Kittyhawks behind, the 142 strong squadron crossed Canada by rail embarking on 2 November 1943 in Halifax for the sea voyage to the United Kingdom.

 Overseas service

 Training in the UK

 F/L Beirnes disembarked in the UK on 9 November 1943 with the rest of the squadron.
-Once processed through the RCAF No.3 Personnel Reception Center, they were initially sent to RAF Station Digby.
+Once processed through the RCAF No. 3 Personnel Reception Center, they were initially sent to RAF Station Digby.
 There, 118 Sqn was renumbered 438 to avoid confusion with other British Empire units also operating from the United Kingdom.
-RCAF squadrons being allocated the 400 to 449 block of numbers.
+RCAF squadrons were allocated the 400 to 449 block of numbers.
 The squadron moved to RAF Station Ayr in Scotland on 10 January 1944, learning to fly the Hawker Hurricane easing their upcoming conversion to the powerful Hawker Typhoon.
 New factory fresh Typhoons soon began arriving and training on the new aircraft progressed well enough for operational missions to begin as early as mid March.